At a glance

 Marula oil is extracted from the fruit seeds of a South African tree, the Marula.

 It naturally contains antioxidants (vitamin C, vitamin E, tannins, flavonoids, phytosterols).
-These are very effective in protecting the skin against against free radicals (caused by stress, fatigue, lack of sleep, UV, pollution) responsible for accelerated aging.
+These are very effective in protecting the skin against free radicals (caused by stress, fatigue, lack of sleep, UV, pollution) responsible for accelerated aging.

 But Marula oil is also an interesting source of essential fatty acids such as linolenic (omega 6) and oleic (omega 9) acids, providing nourishing and repairing qualities.